Afghanistan: Help for people in need must remain possible

 A quarter of the population without access to health care

 The Afghan health system has developed steadily over the last 20 years.
 Johanniter and its local partners have been able to contribute to the improvement of the Afghan health system through first aid courses, the establishment of an ambulance service, and the training of medical staff and midwives.
 However, 30 percent of the population still have no access to medical care.
 This is especially true for the 1.8 million internally displaced persons (IDPs) who have fled violence and live under difficult conditions in the slums of the big cities.
 "Johanniter stands by the Afghan people in this time of transition.
 We remain committed to providing life-saving medical care to IDPs and other vulnerable populations to alleviate their suffering and preserve their dignity," says Helen Guillermo, Johanniter Country Director in Kabul.

 Education and work – creating perspectives in the country

 Help - Hilfe zur Selbsthilfe was founded 40 years ago to support Afghan refugees.
-For many years, the focus has been on education and training programmes.
+For many years, the focus has been on education and training programs.
 In the spirit of assistance towards self-reliance, we promote local capacities and empower Afghans to help themselves and take their future into their own hands.
-"We focus on empowering the local people - because this creates prospects for a self-determined life.
+"We focus on empowering the local people because this creates prospects for a self-determined life.
 Many of the women and men we have trained can now earn their own living.
 Qualified skilled workers in marketable professions are urgently needed to structurally and sustainably rebuild and develop the country.
-We still see great potential here, but also a huge need," says Julian Loh, Help programme coordinator for Afghanistan.
+We still see great potential here, but also a huge need," says Julian Loh, Help program coordinator for Afghanistan.

 Children, Youth, Women's Rights